 The IRS audit is going to hone in on whether or not you correctly reported your taxable income.
 Simply stated, taxable income is the combination of income and expenses that determines the amount of taxes you pay.

 Essentially, what the IRS is doing is coming in and just verifying that the information is correct.
-Like I have mentioned, your tax returns tell a story; it contains a treasure trove of information about you.
+Like I have mentioned, your tax return tells a story.
+When IRS auditors read it, they pay strict attention because it contains a treasure trove of information about you.

 It tells whether or not you are married, it tells whether or not you have kids, it tells where you live, it tells where you earn income from, and to some limited degree, what you spend money on.